 Prompt: “He got her to talk more, in bits and pieces, about her friends and the work they were doing.
 One of her friends was translating the Barizheise poet Amu Carcethlened, who had written fabulous adventure tales about the voyages of the steamship Lion of Orpezhkhahar.
 Another friend was writing a treatise on the principles of inheritance as observed from her family’s millennium-worth of horsebreeding records.
 Another had started an unofficial school for girls with mazeise talents.”

 Especially the school for girls with mazeise talents!
-I dare say Kiru Athmaza can do some teaching there, too.
+I dare say Kiru Athmaza can do some teaching there, too, and serve as a role model.

 Chronicles of Chrestomanci – Diana Wynne Jones:

 Something WITH CATS!
-(Tacroy goes to Caprona, for instance)
+(Tacroy goes to Caprona, for instance, and learns that Benvenuto will talk to him)

 College of Magics – Caroline Stevermer: